MohamadHajHassan/little-lemon-restaurant-frontend/README.md

 # Little Lemon Restaurant

+Welcome to the Little Lemon Restaurant Online Reservation System!
 This project is the capstone project of the Meta Front End Developer specialization.

 ## Description